DynamiteAI/dynamite-nsm/docs/index.md

 ### Dive Right In.

 Learn by doing.
-Read our [quick-start guide](/guides/01_quick_start), and quickly setup a working environment perfect for monitoring a home network or lab environment.
+Read our [QuickStart Guide](./guides/01_quick_start), and quickly set up a working environment perfect for monitoring a home network or lab environment.

 <center>